 The Compensation Committee retained Aon for executive compensation advisory services, namely, to conduct its annual total compensation study for executive and key manager positions.
 Aon reports directly to the Compensation Committee and the Compensation Committee directly oversees the work performed by, and determines the fees paid to, Aon in connection with the services it provides to the Compensation Committee.
 The Compensation Committee instructs Aon to give advice to the Compensation Committee independent of management and to provide such advice for our benefit and for the benefit of our shareholders.
 With the Compensation Committee's approval, Aon may work directly with management on certain executive compensation matters.
 During 2020, Aon was engaged by the Company to provide additional services to the Company related to benefits integration, risk analysis and insurance coverage and received fees for such service of approximately \$3.1 million for 2020.
-Aon's fees for determining compensation Committee reviews the independence of its compensation consultant on an annual basis, taking into account a number of factors, including the six factors articulated in the NASDAQ listing standards and applicable SEC guidance, and also considered the additional services provide by Aon as described above.
+Aon's fees for determining compensation levels for the NEOs was approximately \$175,000, which the Compensation Committee determined were in line with market practices.
+The Compensation Committee reviews the independence of its compensation consultant on an annual basis, taking into account a number of factors, including the six factors articulated in the NASDAQ listing standards and applicable SEC guidance, and also considered the additional services provided by Aon as described above.
 For 2020, the Compensation Committee determined that Aon was independent and its services to the Compensation Committee did not raise any conflicts of interest among the Compensation Committee or our management.